-Summary: In this paper, we compare the five more famous methods of apportionment, the methods of Adams, Dean, Hill, Webster and Jefferson.
+Summary: In this paper, we compare five well-known methods of apportionment, the ones by Adams, Dean, Hill, Webster and Jefferson.
 The criteria used for this comparison is the minimization of a distance between a power vector and a population vector.
-The power is measured with the well-known Banzhaf power index.
-The populations are the ones of the different States of the U.S. We then compare the apportionment methods in terms of their ability to bring closer the power of the States to their relative population: this ensures that every citizen in the country gets the same power.
+The power is measured with the well-known Banzhaf power index and the populations are the ones of the different States of the U.S. We first explain under which conditions this comparison makes sense.
+We then compare the apportionment methods in terms of their ability to bring closer the power of the States to their relative population.
 The U.S. presidential election by Electors is studied through 22 censuses since 1790.
 Our analysis is largely based on the book written by Balinski and Young (2001).
 The empirical findings are linked with theoretical results.